-The second Shabbat meal must be completed by the end of the fourth seasonal hour of the day, at which time ĥametz becomes forbidden.
-Shabbat morning prayers must begin and end early so that the meal can be completed in time (see above 3:6).
+The first Shabbat meal is eaten on Friday night, and the second on Shabbat morning.
+It must be completed by the end of the fourth seasonal hour, at which time ḥametz becomes forbidden (as printed in many calendars; see above, 3:6).
+Shabbat morning prayers must begin and end early so that the meal can be completed in time.

 After the second meal, all remaining ḥametz must be gathered from the plates and tablecloth.
 Since it may not be burned on Shabbat, it is a good idea to flush it down the toilet and thus completely destroy it.
 People generally plan their Shabbat meals wisely, so that it will be easy to gather up the leftover ḥametz and dispose of it.
 After this, the ḥametz must be nullified; the bitul must be recited by the end of the fifth hour of the day.
 After the meal, one should brush his teeth well (above, 11:12).

 Se’uda shlishit, the third Shabbat meal, presents a problem: It is forbidden to eat ḥametz after the fourth hour of the day, and matza is forbidden the entire day.
 As a result, the obligation to eat a third meal is met by eating meat and fish or various fruits (SA 444:1).
 One may also eat matza balls, and according to many authorities, one may eat whole matzot that have been thoroughly cooked.
 One must avoid eating excessively during the third meal so that the matza of Seder night remains appetizing.
 There are other suggestions for those who wish to destroy all of their ḥametz before Shabbat, as explained in the notes.